-A visitor in 1796 described the four farms that comprised the Monticello plantation, each with an overseer and "cultivated by four negroes, four negresses, four oxen, and four horses."
-As far as we know, Jefferson always maintained the custom of using mixed "gangs" of farm laborers.
-"Taking gangs of half men and half women, as with us," he wrote his son-in-law in 1793, "I guess we must allow a hand for every 5. acres content of each field."
-Although it is not documented for Minerva, some Monticello slave women even drove plows.
+A visitor in 1796 described the four farms that comprised the Monticello plantation, each with an overseer and "cultivated by four negroes, four negresses, four oxen, and four horses."1 As far as we know, Jefferson always maintained the custom of using mixed "gangs" of farm laborers.
+"Taking gangs of half men and half women, as with us," he wrote his son-in-law in 1793, "I guess we must allow a hand for every 5. acres content of each feild ...."2Although it is not documented for Minerva Granger, some Monticello slave women even drove plows.3

-Every June, Bagwell and Minerva became part of the wheat harvesting team, which required almost all able-bodied slaves.
+Every June, Bagwell and Minerva Granger became part of the wheat harvesting team, which required almost all able-bodied slaves.
 In 1796, including the eight women who were to continue with the plowing, the harvesting force consisted of sixty-six men, women, and children from the ages of nine to sixty-nine.
-Bagwell and the strongest men mowed with cradle scythes; Minerva and the other women, and the children, gathered and bound the sheaves.4Harvesting the wheat of all four farms sometimes took as many as twelve long days of steady work.
+Bagwell Granger and the strongest men mowed with cradle scythes; Minerva and other women, and their children, gathered and bound the sheaves.4Harvesting the wheat of all four farms sometimes took as many as twelve long days of steady work.

-When Jefferson leased Tufton and some Monticello fields in 1801, Bagwell and Minerva were leased as well.
-For eight years John H. Craven was their master.
+When Jefferson leased Tufton and some Monticello fields in 1801, Bagwell and Minerva Granger were leased as well.
+For eight years, John H. Craven was their master.
 Also in 1801, their daughter Ursula was taken by Jefferson to Washington for training in French cookery.
-Ursula returned to Monticello in 1802 and seems to have led a double life, working in the kitchen when Jefferson was resident there and going back to the fields when he returned to Washington.
+Ursula Granger returned to Monticello in 1802 and seems to have led a double life, working in the kitchen when Jefferson was resident there and going back to the fields when he returned to Washington.

 Ursula (b.
-5 January 1787) Mary (b.
-29 October 1788) Virginia (b.
-8 May 1793) Esther (b.
-19 March 1796) Bec (b.
+January 5, 1787) Mary (b.
+October 29, 1788) Virginia (b.
+May 8, 1793) Esther (b.
+March 19, 1796) Bec (b.
 1797) Nanny (b.
-10 April 1799 or 1800) Willis (b.
-6 January 1806) Archy (b.
-3 February 1808) Jordan (b.
+April 10, 1799 or 1800) Willis (b.
+January 6, 1806) Archy (b.
+February 3, 1808) Jordan (b.
 September 1810 or 1811)